Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Introduction

-Various popular techniques have been proposed to alleviate this problem, including sparse communication \cite{ElibolLJ20, stich2018sparsified, NEURIPS2018_31445061, aji2017sparse} and adaptive aggregation methods \cite{chen2021cada, chen2020lasg, chen2018lag}.
+Various techniques have been proposed to alleviate this issue, including sparse communication \cite{aji2017sparse,NEURIPS2018_31445061,ElibolLJ20,stich2018sparsified} and adaptive aggregation methods \cite{chen2018lag,chen2021cada,chen2020lasg}.
 The former is dedicated to compressing each gradient information $\nabla f_{m}(\omega^{t}; \xi_{m}^{t})$, while the latter focuses on reducing the number of communications $M$.
-Since these two techniques are orthogonal, a natural question is then \emph{can we combine the two approaches to yield a better mechanism for problem \eqref{eqn_1}?}
+Since these two techniques are orthogonal, an important question arises: \emph{can we integrate both approaches to obtain a superior mechanism for problem \eqref{eqn_1}?} \IEEEpubidadjcol

-This paper gives an affirmative answer to this question.
-We aim to develop a communication-efficient algorithm that simultaneously reduces the number of communication rounds and bits without sacrificing convergence.
+This study provides a positive answer.
+Specifically, we propose a communication-efficient distributed algorithm that simultaneously reduces the number of communication rounds and bits without compromising the convergence rate.

-Since communication rounds between the server and workers are unequally important in the distributed learning system, we can adjust the frequency of communication between a worker and the server according to the importance of the transmitted information.
-More specifically, to reduce the number of communication rounds, we have formulated an adaptive selection rule to divide the set of workers $\mathcal{M}$ into two disjoint sets, $\mathcal{M}^{t}$ and $\mathcal{M}_{c}^{t}$, at the $t$-th iteration.
-We will use only the new gradient information from the selected workers in $\mathcal{M}^{t}$ while reusing the outdated gradients from the rest of the workers in $\mathcal{M}_{c}^{t}$, scaling down the per-iteration communication rounds from $M$ to $|\mathcal{M}^{t}|$.

-To reduce communication bits, we will further compress the communicated information.
-Our algorithm adopts a more aggressive sparsification method as the quantization methods can only achieve a maximum compression rate of 32$\mathsf{x}$ over the commonly used SGD with single-precision floating-point arithmetic.
-Specifically, we will select the top-$k$ gradient coordinates (ordered by absolute value) at each iteration and zero the rest of the gradient terms, making the zero-valued elements free from communication and thus significantly reducing the number of communication bits.

-In terms of theoretical analysis, we first give a new insight to demonstrate the effectiveness of our adaptive selection rule.
-Furthermore, the error feedback technique, i.e., incorporating the error made by the sparsification operator into the next step, was employed to deal with the biased nature of the top-$k$ sparsification operator.
-Lyapunov analysis of an auxiliary sequence shows that SASG is convergent and achieves a sublinear convergence rate despite skipping many communication rounds and performing communication compression.